odap-ac-uk/manual/DAGC_ToR.md

 2. Declaring conflicts: DAGC members shall declare any interests in advance of joining the DAGC using a Conflicts of Interests form.
 This will be reviewed annually.
 The Chair of the DAGC will seek verbal confirmation at the start of any meeting that the Declaration of Interests of each member is current and up to date, and in respect to the items of business on the agenda.
 It is the duty of each member of the DAGC to declare interests not only at the start of meetings but as and when they arise.

-3. Managing conflicts: In assessing declared interests, the DAGC Chair shall balance the nature, type and magnitude of the individual's interest and therefore the degree to which the interest may be reasonably expected to influence his or her judgment against the adequacy of measures/options available to protect the independence and integrity of the decision-making process with the Platform.
+3. Managing conflicts of interest: In assessing declared interests, the DAGC Chair shall balance the nature, type and magnitude of the individual's interest and therefore the degree to which the interest may be reasonably expected to influence his or her judgment against the adequacy of measures/options available to protect the independence and integrity of the decision-making process with the Platform.

-4. Should any conflict arise, these shall be managed using the possible courses of action listed below:
+4. Should any conflict of interest arise, these shall be managed using the possible courses of action listed below:

     -   Recommend that the concerned individual fully participate in the meeting or activity and any decision-making;
     -   Recommend that the concerned individual participate in the deliberations, but be recused from making any decisions, on the relevant matter under consideration;